 I do all of this not because I need to but because I want to, because I care.

 It’s a pretty broad brush to tarnish all tourists with by saying they don’t care, but I just don’t think they do.

-Is there really a difference between tourists and travellers though?
+Is there really a difference between a tourist and a traveller though?

 This isn’t some pretentious middle class debate, and this isn’t travel snobbery.